 Thank you for allowing me to share a bit of much needed positivity with you.
+As your friendly chiropractor in Marlboro, NJ, let met share something that has helped me throughout the years.
 A mentor once taught me the equation E + R = O (Event + Response = Outcome).
 Although we do not have the ability to change the event that we currently face, we get to choose our response.

 Our response to today’s events will affect the way we feel and those closest to us.
 Our responses affect the way our family feels and may view today’s challenges.
 Our most dominant thoughts are seeds that we spread on others…Do you want to be a fear spreader or a hope spreader?
 How do you want to be seen?
 Do people “feel better” after being with you?

 All human beings share the same six basic needs.
 They are Growth, Contribution, Significance, Variety, Certainty, Love and Connection.

 The current state of affairs could feel uneasy because it may be perceived as a threat to our six basic needs.
 Or, we may need to shift our perspective to see how the current situation may actually serve us.
 Tony Robbins says, “Whatever we focus on we feel”.
 So what are you choosing to focus on?